Mun-Min/Java_OOP/Projects_01/Name_to_Initials/README.md

     getInitials("Bob") should return the String value "B."

-    Note that the argument to this method may be a String containing just a first name (i.e. "Bob"), just first name and last name (i.e. "Bob Smith"), or the first name and middle name and last name (i.e. "Bob Allen Smith").
+    Note that the argument to this method may be a String containing just a first name (i.e. "Bob"), just first name and last name (i.e. "Bob Smith"), or the first name and middle name and last name (i.e. "Bob Allen Smith")

 You must also write a small program in the main method that will:

 * Prompt the user to enter a name

 * Collect and store the user's input in a String variable
 * Call the getInitials method, passing the user's input as an argument
 * Store the value returned by the getInitials method in another String variable